nemesyslab/rev_d_shim_HFU/README.md

 Boards and board versions are defined in the `boards/` directory, where the board files for a given board are given under `boards/[BOARD]/board_files/[BOARD_VER]/`.
 Projects are defined based on folders in the `projects/` directory, where each project has its own folder.
 Note that projects need to be configured to work with a specific board and board version -- this is done under `projects/[PROJECT]/cfg/[BOARD]/[BOARD_VER]/`, and requires configuration files for `petalinux` and the Vivado Xilinx Design Constraint `xdc` files.
 You can read more about the requirements for this configuration in the `projects/` directory's README file.

-## Building PetaLinux Offline
+## Building PetaLinux offline

-If you set up [Optional: Building PetaLinux Offline](#optional-building-petalinux-offline) above, you can include the `OFFLINE=true` variable in the `make` command to use the local files instead of downloading them.
+If you set up [Optional: PetaLinux offline build setup](#optional-building-petalinux-offline) above, you can include the `OFFLINE=true` variable in the `make` command to use the local files instead of downloading them.
 For example, to build the Rev D Shim firmware for the Snickerdoodle Black with offline PetaLinux, you can run:
 ```bash
 make OFFLINE=true
 ```